mesos/elasticsearch/README.md

 	> $ systemctl restart docker

 and finally run gradlew build again:
-	> $ gradlew build
+	> $ ./gradlew build

 ## How to build

-> $ gradlew build
+> $ ./gradlew build

 Optionally run <a href="https://github.com/dougborg/gdub">gdub</a> which runs the gradle wrapper from any subdirectory.

 ## How to install on Mesos

-Add a host entry to your /etc/hosts which is called 'master' and points to your Mesos master.
+Add a host entry to your /etc/hosts which is called 'master' and points to your Mesos master, see "Find Mesos master" to identify the master.
 Now run

-> $ deploy.sh
+> $ ./deploy.sh

 This script performs the following actions: